knutwalker/akka-stream-json/README.md

 ```
 libraryDependencies ++= List(
-  "de.knutwalker" %% "akka-stream-json" % "3.0.0",
+  "de.knutwalker" %% "akka-stream-json" % "3.1.0",
-  "de.knutwalker" %% "akka-http-json" % "3.0.0"
+  "de.knutwalker" %% "akka-http-json" % "3.1.0"
 )
 ```

+`akka-stream-json` depends on `jawn-parser` at version `0.9.0` and is compiled against `akka-stream` at version `2.4.9`.
+The circe submodule dpends on version `0.5.0` of `circe-jawn`

 ## Usage

 The parser lives at `de.knutwalker.akka.stream.JsonStreamParser`

 Use one of the constructor methods in the companion object to create the parser at various levels of abstraction, either a Stage, a Flow, or a Sink.
 You just add the [jawn support facade](https://github.com/non/jawn#supporting-external-asts-with-jawn) of your choice and you will can parsed into their respective Json AST.